-Clues about early Galactic nucleosynthesis are also found in comparison of elements with different nucleosynthesic origin.
+Clues about early galactic nucleosynthesis are also found in comparison of elements with different nucleosynthesic origin.
 We show one such comparison in Figure~\ref{mgeufe}, observed in halo stars, i.e.\ containing elements synthesized prior to the formation of these stars.
-It is evident that alpha elements (such as Mg) appear early in Galactic evolution at low metallicities, originating from fast evolving massive stars and core-collapse supernovae as their final endpoints.
+It is evident that alpha elements (such as Mg) appear early in galactic evolution at low metallicities, originating from fast evolving massive stars and core-collapse supernovae as their final endpoints.
 Such events occur with a high frequency during galactic evolution and show little scatter.
-Common r-process elements, like Eu, display an extensive scatter, indicating that they are made in rare events which contribute significant amounts of material, when they occur (see Fig.~\ref{mgeufe}).
-Such abundance comparisons can be used to put constraints on the site (or sites) for the r~process and to understand the history of element formation in the Galaxy (i.e., Galactic Chemical Evolution, GCE).
-We will return to these issues later in section~\ref{sec:chemev}, after having presented the nucleosynthesis yields of different astrophysical sites.
+Common r-process elements, like Eu, display, however, an extensive scatter.
+These observations, combined with those from ultrafaint dwarf galaxies, indicate that the heavy r-process elements are made in rare events which contribute significant amounts of material, when they occur (see Fig.~\ref{mgeufe}).
+Such abundance comparisons can be used to put constraints on the site (or sites) for the r-process in terms of (a) ejecta compositions, (b) amounts of r-process ejecta, and (c) their mixing with the extended interstellar medium in order to understand the history of element formation in the Galaxy (i.e., Galactic Chemical Evolution, GCE).
+With respect to (a) \citet{Ji.Drout.Hansen:2019} have analyzed extended sets of low metallicity observations with $\text{[Fe/H]}<-2.5$ (attempting to select stars being polluted only by single events) and $\text{[Eu/Ba]}>0.4$ (to ensure a pure r-process origin, avoiding s-process contributions) with the aim to find the typical lanthanide (plus actinide) fraction $X_{\text{La}}$ among the global r-process element distribution.
+This permits on the one hand to look for variations among old stars, indicating apparently a different result for the bulk of low metallicity stars with $\log X_{\text{La}}\approx -1.8$, while the most r-process enriched stars with $[\text{Eu/Fe}]>0.7$ have $\log X_{\text{La}}>-1.5$.
+This measure will also permit comparisons to future kilonova events, if observations allow to determine this quantity (see section~\ref{sec:kilon-an-electr}).
+With respect to (b) and (c) of the list above we will return to galactic evolution issues later in section~\ref{sec:chemev}, after having presented the nucleosynthesis yields of different astrophysical sites.